Optimize discrete loss with finite-difference physics constraint and time-stepping for PDE solving: Results and Discussions

 \subsubsection{Convergence Comparison}

-Beyond optimization-based baselines, FDTO is further compared with a conventional explicit time-marching finite-volume(ETM-FVM) solver to highlight the benefit of alleviating Courant-Friedrichs-Lewy(CFL) limited updates~\citep{fripp_fv_cfd_matlab}.
-Fig.~\ref{fig:FDTO_vs_CFD} presents the convergence histories of the proposed FDTO solver and a ETM-FVM solver for the lid-driven cavity at $\mathrm{Re} = 2500$ and $\mathrm{Re} = 3200$.
-In both cases, the ETM-FVM advances the flow field using an explicit update with a CFL limited time step chosen to be the largest empirically stable value, whereas FDTO performs optimization-driven time marching by directly minimizing the discrete residual.
-The results demonstrate that FDTO reaches a low-error plateau within roughly 200-300 iterations with smooth and nearly monotonic decay, while the ETM-FVM exhibits much slower error reduction and remains at a substantially higher relative $L_2$ error under the same iteration budget.
-As the Reynolds number increases, the convergence turning point of FDTO is mildly delayed and the plateau error increases slightly.
-Nevertheless, FDTO converges markedly faster than the explicit ETM-FVM across all cases, indicating improved efficiency by alleviating the time-step stability constraints inherent to explicit time-marching schemes.
+Beyond optimization-based baselines, FDTO is further compared with both a conventional explicit time-marching finite-volume (ETM-FVM) solver and an implicit time-marching finite-volume solver~\citep{fripp_fv_cfd_matlab}.
+The implicit baseline employs OpenFOAM's \texttt{pimpleFoam} solver with a backward time-stepping scheme, which is representative of commonly used implicit CFD solvers.
+Fig.~\ref{fig:FDTO_vs_CFD} presents the convergence histories of the proposed FDTO solver, the ETM-FVM solver, and the implicit OpenFOAM solver for the lid-driven cavity at $\mathrm{Re}=2500$ and $\mathrm{Re}=3200$.
+In both cases, the ETM-FVM advances the flow field using an explicit update with a CFL-limited time step chosen to be the largest empirically stable value, while the OpenFOAM \texttt{pimpleFoam} solver advances the solution using an implicit backward scheme with a comparatively larger time step; FDTO, in contrast, performs optimization-driven time marching by directly minimizing the discrete residual.